andyvasy/relish-test/README.md

 ### Documentation

 It would be great to have OpenAPI / Swagger document or at least Postman or Insomnia request collection

+### Client error handling

+The client does not display HTTP errors